PhucNguyenKhac/base-android-source-mock/README.md

 #### **Architecture Design** (If needed)

 ## **API Considerations**
+We are using Compose in the `App` layer of the application

 ## **Dependency Management**
 For Dependency Management we are using `Dagger 2` along with `Android's` native `Binding Library`